Bowe Bergdahl's sentencing delayed over Trump's comments

 Bergdahl fell into Taliban hands after he vanished on June 30, 2009, from a post in the remote Paktika Province.
 He had set off with the intention of reaching other U.S. Army commanders and blowing the whistle on what he considered misconduct in his unit.

-But his decision to walk sparked an intense search and rescue missions during which some service members were seriously injured.
+Prosecutors, however, said Bergdahl deserted and his decision to walk sparked intense search-and-rescue missions during which some service members were seriously injured.

 “At the time, I had no intention of causing search and recovery operations,” Bergdahl said.
 “I believed they would notice me missing, but I didn’t believe they would have reason to search for one private.”